Guillermo-Hidalgo-Gadea/RPi4Toolbox/installation.md

 Last but not least, to be able to access gpio pins without using sudo you need to change permissions for sys/class/gpio folder and all enclosed files

+open file manager from terminal with sudo nautilus navigate to sys/class and on the gpio folger change permission for others

 # Download repository and start GUI